BATTERY LIFE PROJECT

 Work Package 3

-Installation of refurbished battery modules in onshore prototype Energy Storage System.
-Certification procedures and test of auxiliary services to grid in cooperation with partners and new local energy community on Ærø.
+Installation of refurbished and upcycled battery modules in onshore prototype Energy Storage System.
+Certification procedures and test of auxiliary services to grid in collaboration with partners and new local energy community on Ærø.
+Scaling of testing and cycling for repair of spare modules for use in ferry to cope with increasing volume of aging batteries

 Phase Two (Dissemination)